georgeadamson/breakpoints-js/README.md

 Tiny script to sync CSS Media Query Breakpoints to Javascript

 Rudimentary detection of display type using breakpoints defined in the CSS.
 Store the results in global object variable.
-The advantage of this technique is simply that the breakpoints don't have to be defined and duplicated in the JS too.
+The advantage of this technique is simply that the breakpoints need only be defined in the css and not duplicated in the JS too.

 Eg: window.breakpoints.phone === true

 IMPORTANT: Must be used with breakpoints.scss.
            Use with respond.js to use this Media Query technique in IE6-8 etc.